 Do you know your typefaces?
 Knowing the ins and outs of different font styles is essential for any budding graphic designer.
 Not only will it allow you to be more knowledgeable on the subject, but you will also know what works best for your creative projects.

-So in this quick video, let's learn the major differences between serif and sans serif fonts.
+So in this quick video on our Envato Tuts+ YouTube channel, let's learn the major differences between serif and sans serif fonts.

 So What's the Difference?